Tag

 image5 1

 Look, we adore the beautiful game, but sometimes it feels like the sport takes itself a little bit too seriously.
-Watching a gaggle of shouty adults boot a ball around a field for 90 minutes is hugely entertaining, but it’s also not that important in the grand scheme of things.
-Behold the Kickmen is here to remind you of that.
+Watching a gaggle of shouty adults boot a ball around a field for 90 minutes is hugely entertaining, but it’s also not that important in the grand scheme of Behold the Kickmen is here to remind you of that.

 This is football as seen through the eyes of someone with absolutely zero interest in the laws and rules of the sport (or physics, for that matter).
 Kicking, tackling, passing, shooting, and scoring – it’s all here but dialled up to 11 in the most nonsensical way imaginable.
 In striving to make a complete mockery of football, developer Size Five Games has created one of the most comical and outrageous takes on the sport we’ve ever encountered.